 Next in line is the former fishing pier where boats unloaded their catches, then a popular family owned bakery, a view of early “downtown,” the party held for the opening of the Barron Collier bridge, and the “tin can” trailer park that was once located in what is now Laishley Park.
 The trailer park residents were moved by the City to Buttonwood Park on Aqui Esta Drive.

 This mural was originally completed in 2001 (dedicated on February 14, 2001) and was located on the east side of the building at the corner of E. Marion Ave, and Nesbit Street.
-It was destroyed by Hurricane Charley on August 13, 2004.
-The recreation of this mural was dedicated on April 19, 2007 and the reconstructed building.
+The building was destroyed by Hurricane Charley on August 13, 2004.
+The mural was recreated by the original artist after the building was reconstructed.
+It was rededicated on April 19, 2007.